 - WHL proposes to add a thoroughgoing line of wellness studies – new content – to the K-12 curriculum, with the objectives of sending students out into the post-secondary world equipped with the knowledge and skills to maintain their own health and understand the factors that influence health and wellbeing.

 A View of SEL-informed relationships augmented with Whole Health Learning

 The potential here is that SEL competency objectives may well be supported by student participation in wellness activities: garden-based education, food preparation, nature learning are mostly social by nature, collaborative, hands-on and supported.
 Mindfulness for stress-management is increasingly understood as a tool for self-regulation and strengthening emotional health.
 Is there complementarity here?
-It will be worth looking into.
+We think there is.

 It is worth noting that the availability of wellness programs on K-12 campuses is widespread; perhaps comparable to the number of schools implementing their SEL programs.
 Whatever the actual number, there is a serious national wellness infrastructure in place to begin testing the compatibility of these movements.

 SEL Organizing in the States

 The connection was reinforced last November when I attended a meeting of the SEL leadership in New Jersey.
 One of the state’s top SEL leaders, Mark Biedron, who is a recent past president of the state board of education, has been aware of the WholeHealthED project since 2016 and saw the work of whole health learning as compatible with SEL.
 He invited us to attend this first meeting of the newly incorporated SEL4NJ.org a formal consolidation of some of the work that has been done by state agencies and non-profits around character development, anti-bullying, mental health and equity.
 SEL4NJ is one of 14 similar state-based SEL groups that have been organized in recent months.
 They are part of a burgeoning national alliance, SEL4US.org